Semrush helps you:

 You can also see the exact keywords that people use to find your content… and where you tend to rank.

 This is all super valuable on its own.
 But the real value is tracking your impressions and clicks over time.
-If they’re moving on’ up, it’s clear that these SEO best practices are working.
+If they’re moving on up, it’s clear that these SEO best practices are working.

 If not, it may be time to try a different approach.

-Coverage: The coverage report lets you know which pages from your site Google has indexed.
+Page indexing report: This report lets you know which pages from your site Google has indexed.

-It will also let you know if it’s having trouble fully-crawling any of your pages.
+It will also let you know if it’s having trouble fully crawling any of your pages.

-After all, if Google can’t index your page, it won’t rank for anything.
-Fortunately, Google doesn’t just tell you: “We can’t index this page”.
+Fortunately, Google doesn’t just tell you, “We can’t index this page.”
 They usually let you know what’s causing the issue.

 7. Optimize Images for SEO